Powerlearnproject/se-assignment-day-2-git-and-github-Asifcs50/README.md

 ## Examine the importance of issues and project boards on GitHub.
 How can they be used to track bugs, manage tasks, and improve project organization?
 Provide examples of how these tools can enhance collaborative efforts.

 ## Reflect on common challenges and best practices associated with using GitHub for version control.
 What are some common pitfalls new users might encounter, and what strategies can be employed to overcome them and ensure smooth collaboration?
+Best practices for using github include: providing clear, concise readmes, forking repos that you need to work on but do not belong to you, understanding the various licenses available.